Policy

 Privatization of public companies, "Omanization" of jobs, sectoral diversification: the priority is now to invent the post-oil era by working on manufacturing, tourism, logistics, fisheries and mining.

 Oman's economic strategy is based on five-year plans that set targets for all government sectors, with a firm commitment to making the most of the country's strategic position.
-The driving force behind these ambitions is the planned 2,000 km² Duqm Special Economic Zone (with its airport, hotels, logistics hub, refinery, gigantic warehouses and fish fridges), a nod to Dubai, the emirate of free zones, and the geopolitical advantage of facing the vast ocean outside the Gulf trap, in open waters.
+The driving force behind these ambitions is the planned 2,000 km² Duqm Special Economic Zone (which already boasts an airport, hotels, logistics hub, refinery, gigantic warehouses and fish fridges), a nod to Dubai, the emirate of free zones, and the geopolitical advantage of facing the vast ocean outside the Gulf trap, in open waters.

-This policy of major development is all the more necessary as the shadow of unemployment looms on the horizon (17% according to the International Labour Organization), particularly for young workers (50%).
+This policy of major development is all the more necessary as the shadow of unemployment has been looming over the horizon for several years (around 3%), particularly for young working people (50%).
 Faced with the "Omani Spring" in 2011, the government reacted by creating 50,000 jobs in the civil service, mainly in the army and police, a real burden on the budget.
 The public sector, which boasts a high rate of omanization (84% versus 13% in the private sector), is no longer able to absorb the 45,000 young people who enter the job market every year.
 Certain jobs (cab drivers, bus drivers, public relations staff in private companies) are reserved exclusively for Omanis, an exclusivity extended in 2004 to the sale of ready-to-wear clothing, textiles and fabrics, and the manufacture of fishing boats.

 Energies